 Accommodation: A double room in a mid-range hotel will cost $20 USD upwards

 Meals: At average, $13 USD for a three course meal for one person at a mid-range restaurant

 Drinks: A local beer costs $2 USD.
 A bottle of water costs $0.57 USD and a coffee costs $2.22 USD

 Attractions: Museum entry fees are around $5—10 USD and a day trip to Cotopaxi volcano costs around $30 USD

-Transportation: A one-way ticket on a local bus costs $0.25 USD and bus journeys across the country cost around $2 USD and a bus ride from Quito to Guayaquil would cost between $10—14 USD
+Transportation: A one-way ticket on a local bus costs $0.30 USD and longer bus journeys across the country cost around $2 USD.
+A bus ride from Quito to Guayaquil would cost between $10—14 USD